Einstein - Search files

 Upload to Einstein

-Your Shakespeare directory does not exist on Einstein.
+The problem is your Shakespeare directory does not exist on Einstein.

 cd /shared/humphrys/shakespeare

-And you need a different adjustment:
+But then to make the links work, you need a different adjustment:

 echo "<a href='[some other prefix]$file'>$file</a>: $hit <br>"

-In normal life (outside of the special lab test)
+In normal life (outside lab exam)

 you would use this script as follows: